 Monday, May 1st: Drove to Escalante and then 22 miles down the Hole In the Rock Road, day hiked a 5 mile loop up Peekaboo slot canyon then down Spooky slot canyon.
 Funny sign at trailhead depicting the width of the slots…if one can’t fit through the bars, then one might get stuck and need rescue.
-I mistakenly brought my backpack as a daypack, otherwise the width wouldn’t have been a problem.
+I mistakenly brought my backpack as a daypack, otherwise the width wouldn’t have been much of a problem.
 Camped a few miles before Egypt trailhead.

-Thursday, May 4th: woke up at 5 am to pack and drive to Trail Angels Steve and Page’s house, got a ride up to Boulder with Steve on his way to work, dropped us off near the Boulder airport to start the Boulder Mail Trail by 7 am.
+Thursday, May 4th: woke up at 5 am to pack and drive to Trail Angels Steve and Page’s house, got a ride up to Boulder with Steve on his way to work, dropped off near the Boulder airport to start the Boulder Mail Trail by 7 am.
 Total distance: 16 miles, lots of up and downs through drainages, cool section through Death Box Hollow, tons of waterpockets…swimming pool size, and gorgeous white slickrock throughout.
 Great day hike or overnight.
-Saw about 8 other backpackers, including Fancy Feast, a hayduke hiker from Fall 22 (hiked with Horsepower, who I met on the PNT).
+Saw about 8 other backpackers, including Fancy Feast, a Hayduker from Fall 22 and PNTA employee (hiked with Horsepower, who I met on the PNT).
 Finished the trail around 2:30 pm and was picked up by Plants, who just happened to be in town guiding a trip for Andrew Skurka.
 Had a late lunch reunion at the Outfitter pizza place.
 Drove back up to Boulder to stay with Jared, another PCT hiker that had reached out to Artemis about offering trail magic.
-Turns out he manages and chefs a B&B that’s owned by his aunt.
+Turns out he manages and chefs a B&B Annie’s Place, that’s owned by his aunt.
 He’d offered to make us dinner and let us take showers and do laundry…so incredibly kind and appreciated!
 The meal was fiesta lime chicken cutlets with rice and beans…delicious!
-The evening got late and JJ Giveaway (his trail name) graciously offered for us to stay in a spare room at the the B&B. It was the most luxurious accomodations and pampered treatment we’ve had all trail!
+The evening got late and JJ Giveaway (his trail name) graciously offered for us to stay in a spare room at the the B&B. It was the most luxurious accommodations and pampered treatment we had all trail!

-Friday, May 5th: We had an amazing and professional breakfast of locally produced sausage, egg, and oven baked pancakes with buttermilk syrup.
+Friday, May 5th: We had an amazing and professional breakfast prepared from locally produced sausage, egg, and oven baked pancakes with buttermilk syrup.
 Jared also gave us the VIP tour of his family’s home, with beautiful landscaping all around and a peaceful stream running through.
-Met his parents and later his aunt, who owns the B&B and also runs the well-provisioned general store and gas station…I gave her a hug.
+Met his parents and later his aunt, who owns the B&B and also runs the well-provisioned general store and gas station…I had to giver her a hug.
 Jared took us to the Singing Slot Canyon, down the Burr Trail, so we could practice our vocals.
 It’s a very short and easily accessible slot with wonderful acoustics.
 We finally bid farewell to Jared and headed a short ways back towards Escalante.
 We stopped at Calf Creek to camp at the BLM site for the night and go for the 5 mile round trip to Calf Creek Falls